-4 Implementation 4.1 The Director of Operations will have overall responsibility for performance in the management of service charges and for proposing new service charges (subject to consultation and consent requirements being met).

-5 Performance 5.1 The Board, Executive Management Team (EMT) and Managers Performance meeting will review performance on the collection rates of service charges levied and against agreed targets.
-6 Consultation 6.1 All PCHA staff and the Customer Empowerment Panel have been consulted in the development of this Policy.
+4 Implementation 4.1 The Director of Operations will have overall responsibility for performance in the management of service charges 4.2 The Director of Operations will be responsible in conjunction with relevant senior managers for proposing new service charges (subject to consultation and consent requirements being met).
+4.3 Neighbourhood Services Officers or the Sovini Commercial Housing Team will be responsible for carrying out consultation and any affordability assessments that are required with introduction or proposed introduction of new services that attract a service charge or where major works are planned or proposed.
+4.4 The Rent and Service Charge Team Leader will be responsible for calculating service charges.
+5 Performance 5.1 The Board, Departmental Management Team (DMT) and Managers Performance meeting will review performance on the collection rates of service charges levied and against agreed targets.
+6 Consultation 6.1 All PCHA staff have been consulted in the development of this Policy.
+Tenants were also consulted via Tenants Policy Review Group.
 7 Review 7.1 This Policy will be reviewed every year (from the date it is approved) by the PCHA Board to ensure its continuing suitability, adequacy and effectiveness or as required by the introduction of new legislation or regulation that impacts on the obligations of PCHA or changes to PCHA business practices.
 8 Equality Impact Assessment 8.1 Was a full Equality Impact Assessment (EIA) required?
-No 8.2 When was EIA conducted and by who?
-An Equality Impact Assessment Relevance Test was Undertaken by the Policy Officer and the Policy and Strategy Manager on 27/06/2022 (on a similar Policy active with in the Sovini Group and is relevant for this version of the Policy) 8.3 Results of EIA The Relevance Test did not identify any differential or adverse impacts for any groups with protected characteristics as a result of the operation of this Policy.
-9 Scheme of Delegation 9.1 Responsible committee for approving and monitoring implementation of the policy and any amendments to it 9.2 Responsible officer for formulating policy and reporting to committee on its effective implementation Director of Operations 9.3 Responsible officer for formulating, reviewing and monitoring implementation of procedures Director of Operations
+No. 8.2 When was EIA conducted and by who?
+An Equality Impact Assessment Relevance Test was Undertaken by the Policy and Strategy Manager and the Quality and Inclusion Officer in May 2024.
+8.3 Results of EIA The Relevance Test did not identify any differential or adverse impacts for any groups with protected characteristics as a result of the operation of this Policy.
+9 Scheme of Delegation 9.1 Responsible committee for approving and monitoring implementation of the Policy and any amendments to it PCHA Board 9.2 Responsible officer for formulating Policy and reporting to committee on its effective implementation Director of Operations 9.3 Responsible officer for formulating, reviewing and monitoring implementation of procedures Director of Operations 10 Amendment Log Date of revision: Reason for revision: Co Co onsultation record: Record of amendments: 21 st July 2022 In Line with Review Schedule Se ee Section 6 There are no fundamental amendments in this revision 27 th July 2023 In Line with Review Schedule Se ee Section 6 There are no fundamental amendments in this revision 4 th September 2024 In line with the Review Schedule Se ee Section 6 above Job Titles changed were necessary throughout The EIA Relevance Test has been updated